John Jardine, MD – Chairman

 Professor Armstrong earned his doctorate in human bioenergetics at Ball State University’s Human Performance Laboratory in 1983.

 In 2002, Dr. Baker received her Bachelor of Science degree in Biology from the University of Pittsburgh at Johnstown, where she competed on the basketball, track, and cross-country teams.
 She graduated from Penn State University in 2008 with a doctorate in Kinesiology.
-While at Penn State, she conducted hydration-related research with youth and college basketball players, marathon runners, and older active adults at Noll Laboratory under the mentorship of Dr. Larry Kenney.
+While at Penn State, she conducted hydration and thermoregulation research at Noll Laboratory under the mentorship of Dr. W. Larry Kenney.

 Courteney Benjamin, PhD, CSCS